KevinKra/Notes/electronics/raspberryPi/readme.md

 1. `insulators` consist of atoms with a stable outer atomic (valence) shell.
 By contrast, a `conductor's` protons (nucleus) have a loose, or weak bond, with the electrons in their outer valence shell.
 As consequence of this weak bond, electrons can translate across a circuit's conductive material from one atom to the next.
 1. a `semiconductor` has properties of both a `conductor` and `insulator`.
 It typically serves as an insulator **until some outside force alters the behaviors of it's electrons** and it performs like an `conductor`.
 1. Typically, `low resistance` in the electrical testing industry is referring to any resistance values below 1 ohm. **The lower the resistance, the higher the current flow.**
-1. an `ohm` is a unit of electric resistance equal to the resistance of a circuit in which a potential difference of one volt produces a current of one ampere.
+1. an `ohm` is a unit of electric resistance.
+The width of a wire, it's length, even it's material, helps determine it's resistance measured in `ohms`.
+1. resistance occurs as electrons travel down a circuit and collide with atoms in a given material.
+This frequency of collisions varies across materials and materials that have more collisions (like iron), generate more heat (and light when it reaches a certain temperature) than materials with less collisions (like copper).
 1. a `resistor` is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
 In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.
 1. voltage drop is the reduction in voltage as components along a closed circuit use it.
 1. to calculate `ohms`: `voltage / amps = ohms`